SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 Parol Lantern Festival and Parade

-The Parol Lantern Festival is a Filipino-American holiday tradition that showcases some of the most unique and festive San Francisco Christmas lights.
-The annual event will take place on Saturday, December 10, 2022.
+The Parol Lantern Festival is a Filipino-American holiday tradition that showcases some of the most unique and festive Christmas lights in San Francisco.

 Outside Lights at City Hall